Bloom Core Values

 Our team of experienced psychologists and therapists specialize in children and adolescents with learning, emotional and behavioural needs.
 We are committed to providing high quality and personalised evidence-based assessment and intervention services to meet our clients’ needs.

-Director / Principal Psychologist
+Director / Principal Educational Psychologist

 Senior Educational Psychologist